Python-Fuzzylogic/fuzzylogic/README.md

 Have fun!

 # Office Hours
-You can contact me one-on-one!
+You can also contact me one-on-one!
 Please follow https://calendly.com/amogorkon/officehours to set up a meeting :-)

 -- Anselm Kiefner